skywalkerSam/starboy-blogs/_data/posts/The-inevitable-Void-of-Absolute-Nothingness.md

 &nbsp;

 Eventually —

-Everything

-comes to an end.
+Everything comes to an end.

 &nbsp;

 Everyone dies.
 Nothing lasts forever.

 &nbsp;

-On some strange days
+On some strange days,
 i can feel the abyss
 creeping in.

 &nbsp;

 it unsettles me.

-For i have
+For i have no answers

-no answers

-to why

-it itself

-even exists
+to why it itself even exists
 in the first place.

 &nbsp;

-The dreams

-are not what they
+The dreams are not

-used to be —
+what they used to be —

-They've become

-stranger than ever.
+They've become stranger than ever.

 &nbsp;

-All i dream is the void
+All i can dream is the void
 slowly closing in.

 &nbsp;

 it scares me.

-&nbsp;

 Sometimes —
 i'd catch a glimpse.

 &nbsp;

 And i'd sit there
 trying to put

-all the pieces
+all the pieces together,

-together,

-trying to

-make sense
+trying to make some sense
 of it all,
 and it doesn't.

 &nbsp;

 Nothing makes sense,

-and it unsettles me.
+And it unsettles me.

 &nbsp;

 i've accepted this —
 You can't fight the inevitable.
+No one can.

 &nbsp;

 But like i said —

-Acceptance

-is always
+Acceptance is always
 the hardest part.

 &nbsp;

 in the end —
 Nothing matters.

 &nbsp;

 And yet —
 Here we exist.

 &nbsp;

 As simple as that,
 and as complicated as that.

 &nbsp;